AhmedAlhusaini/AhmedAlhusaini/README.md

   <img src="https://visitor-badge.laobi.icu/badge?page_id=AhmedAlhusaini.AhmedAlhusaini&"  />
 </div>
 <div>
 🌱 I’m currently learning **Multi-Cloud DevOps** .
-Hope to be on the front layer in shaping the next generation spatial systems.  🚀 Passionate about solving real-world problems, mentoring professionals, and always learning something new.</b>
+Hope to be on the front line in shaping the next generation of spatial systems.  🚀 Passionate about solving real-world problems, mentoring professionals, and always learning something new.</b>

 <a href="https://www.linkedin.com/services/page/854b87312a20b82853/"> <b> Try My Services</a>
 </div>

 💡 **Personal Quote:**
 > *I live by unwavering resilience and adaptability.
-I have One Simple Rule ; Whatever, whenever, whoever the sun also rises.
+I have One Simple Rule: Whatever, whenever, whoever, the sun also rises.
 So must we.
 Try to live, hoping this makes me die and rest in peace.*

 ---